Ok, so I’ve decided to boost my business and add a voiceover to my project.

 I have a computer microphone and a nice voice.
 Why not record it myself?

-There are a multitude of reasons why you should hire a professional voice talent to record your company’s voiceover:
+There are a multitude of reasons why you should hire a professional voice actor to record your company’s voiceover:

 • Vocal skills